mbrukman/sense-engine/README.md

 user interface, scalable worker engines, shared project filestem, private project network, interactive and job-based workflow, and powerful REST API.
-Sense allows you to focus on the core of your engine, while providing users a world class experience that seamlessly integrates with their full suite of data science tools.
+Sense allows you to focus on the core of your engine, while providing users a world class experience that seamlessly integrates with their other tools.

 ![Sense R Engine](https://s3.amazonaws.com/sense-files/rscreenshot.png)